Hamipterus

 Hamipterus is an extinct genus of pteranodontoid pterosaurs from the Early Cretaceous Shengjinkou Formation of northwestern China.
-It is known from a single species, the type species, H. tianshanensis.
+It is a monotypic genus known from a single species, the type species, H. tianshanensis.

 Discovery and naming

 In 2006 from the Hami region in Xinjiang, the Shengjinkou Formation, a Konservat-Lagerstätte was reported, in this case lake sediments allowing for an exceptional preservation of fossils.
 The same year, Qiu Zhanxiang and Wang Banyue started official excavations.
 Part of the finds consisted of dense concentrations of pterosaur bones, associated with soft tissues and eggs.
 The site represented a nesting colony that storm floods had covered with mud.
 Dozens of individuals could be secured from a total that in 2014 was estimated to run into the many hundreds.

 In 2014, the type species Hamipterus tianshanensis was named and described by Wang Xiaolin, Alexander Kellner, Jiang Shunxing, Wang Qiang, Ma Yingxia, Yahefujiang Paidoula, Cheng Xin, Taissa Rodrigues, Meng Xi, Zhang Jialiang, Li Ning, and Zhou Zhonghe.
 The generic name combines that of the Hami region with a Latinised Greek πτερόν, pteron, "wing".
 The specific name refers to the provenance from the Tian Shan, a mountain range.

 The holotype, IVPP V18931.1, has been found in a layer of the Tugulu Group dating from the Lower Cretaceous.
 It consists of a skull, probably of a female.
 The paratype is IVPP V18935.1, the skull of a male individual.
 The inventory number IVPP V18931 does not pertain to a single skeleton, but to a block containing various bones of different individuals.
 Eleven such blocks had in 2014 been secured, numbered IVPP V18931 to V18941.
 Together, they comprise the remains of at least 40 animals, both bones and soft tissue remnants such as the horn sheaths of skull crests.
 Exceptionally for pterosaur fossils, the bones have not been crushed, but were preserved three-dimensionally in good condition.
 Five uncrushed eggs were also found.
 The finds in 2014 represented the largest known concentration of pterosaur fossils, with the exception of the Pterodaustro nesting colonies of Argentina.